mryigitsen/resume/_posts/2016-04-20-ultimate-angularjs-component-oriented-design-guide.md

     SimpleService.someProperty = "Hey you!"

     SimpleService.someMethod = function() {
-      console.log("I'm a method of SimpleService and my single property is "+vm.someProperty) }
+      console.log("I'm a method of SimpleService and my single property is "+SimpleService.someProperty) }

     // other properties and methods...